cairneym/DefenceInDepth/00_DeployBaseline/Exercise0_Guidance.md

-# DefenceInDepth
+# Defence In Depth: Part1
 Full day session on Securing your Azure SQL Database

 ## Exercise 0 : Deploy a Baseline Azure SQL Database Environment

-Before we can get started with hardening the Azure SQL Databasde environment, we need a baseline deployment to start from.
+Before we can get started with hardening the Azure SQL Database environment, we need a baseline deployment to start from.
 Surprisingly, this is sometimes all that I see in place and while this *may* be OK for a demo environment that will be dropped after the event, it is nowhere near sufficient for your production databases.

 We will be making use of ARM Templates as well as PowerShell scripts throughout the exercises.
 The starting point combines some PowerShell scripting to configure the Azure Active Directory Users and Groups and then will deploy Azure resources using an ARM Template.